-As a retail store owner/manager, the questions you should be asking now are: how do I figure out my customersâ€™ favorite products?
+As a retail store owner/manager, the questions you should be asking now are: how do I figure out my customers’ favorite products?
 How do I set up my store to make navigation easy for all visitors?
 How many checkout counters do I need to eliminate queues?

 The good news is that your visitors will give you all the answers you need.
-The bad news is you can’t ask them outrightly; this would be bothersome and inefficient.
+The bad news is you can’t ask them directly, as this would be bothersome and inefficient.
 You will end up losing more customers than you’ll gain.
-Luckily, some technologies that make it possible to track and analyze how customers behave in your store.
-By analyzing their behaviors, you can predict what products they want, how to set up your store, how many staff you need, and so on.
+Luckily, various customer behavior tracking and shopping behavior analytics solutions make it possible to track and analyze how customers behave in your store.
+By analyzing their behaviors, you can predict what products they want, set up your store layout, and determine how many staff members you need.

-Customer Counting System: Measures store traffic
+1. Customer Counting System: Measures incoming and outgoing store traffic

-Customer counting solutions keep an accurate count of how many people walk through a store, and measuring store traffic accurately is the first step in visitor behavior analytics.
-The information can be used to measure the storeâ€™s peak and off-peak periods i.e., predict the hours that customers are most likely to visit.
-It can also be used to measure conversion rate; how many people made purchases vs. the total number of visitors.
+Customer counting or people counting solutions keep an accurate count of how many people walk in and out of a store.
+Measuring store traffic accurately is the first step in visitor behavior analytics.
+The information can be used to measure the store’s peak and off-peak periods to predict the hours that customers are most likely to visit.
+It can also be used to measure conversion rates, or in other words, how many people made a purchase vs. the total number of visitors.

-Heatmap: Outlines the customerâ€™s journey through a store
+2. Zone Analytics: Outlines the customer’s journey inside a store

-Heatmap shows every customerâ€™s journey through the store.
-The section they visited first, the one they spent the most time in, and the products they engaged with.
-It shows how easy it is for customers to move around the store and find their favorite products, and how they move from section to section.
+Zone analytics solutions show the visitor flow; every customer’s journey through the store.
+The section they visited first, the one they spent the most time in, and the products they engaged with the most.
+It shows how easy it is for customers to move around the store and find their favorite products and how they move from section to section.

-For example, if many customers are buying shoes, put the socks aisle close-by.
+For example, if many customers are buying shoes, put the socks aisle close by.
 If a lot of people are buying chocolates and perfumes, introduce a small discount to convince other store visitors to do the same.

-Queue Management System: Tracks queues and lost sales opportunities
+3. Queue Management System: Tracks queues and lost sales opportunities

-The queue management software tracks wait-lines in real-time.
+The queue management software tracks waiting lines in real-time.
 It identifies which store sections have bottlenecks and how long visitors spend on queues.
-It measures cart abandonmentâ€”the rate at which customers abandon their shopping, and lost sales opportunities.
+It measures cart abandonment—the rate at which customers abandon their shopping and lost sales opportunities.
 The queue system notifies the manager when queues are starting to form in the store.

-Business Intelligence Platform: ConvertsÂ customer behavior data to business reports
+5. Business Intelligence Platform: Converts customer behavior data to business reports

 The Business Intelligence Platform is a reporting tool that helps store managers make sense of customer behavior.
 It converts unintelligible data into easy-to-understand analytics and business reports.